lasso-js/lasso-require/README.md

 ## Conditional Remap

-The `optimizer-require` supports the [package.json browser field](https://gist.github.com/defunctzombie/4339901) for remapping a JavaScript module to a different module during client-side bundling.
+The `lasso-require` supports the [package.json browser field](https://gist.github.com/defunctzombie/4339901) for remapping a JavaScript module to a different module during client-side bundling.
 For example:

 ```json
 {